 • Cutting Class – Students who are 20 or more minutes late will receive a referral for cutting class.
 After each cut class the students will receive a referral from the teacher and consequence from the administration for cutting class.

 • Procedures if student is Late to Class: Student attendance should be marked appropriately in School Tool.
-DO NOT send students to main office to get a pass.
 If they show up without a pass, it means that they entered the building before 8:10 AM and should have reported to homeroom/class on time.

 Leaving School Grounds/Building